medusajs/medusa/docs/content/how-to/deploying-admin-on-netlify.md

 This is a guide for deploying Medusa Admin on Netlify.
 Netlify is a platform that offers hosting and backend services for applications and static websites.

-> We assume, that you are currently running a local instance of Medusa Admin.
+> At this point, you should have a running instance of Medusa Admin.
 If not, check out [these steps](https://github.com/medusajs/admin#-setting-up-admin) or use `npx create-medusa-app` to set up your application in a matter of minutes.
 For the latter, see [this guide](https://docs.medusa-commerce.com/how-to/create-medusa-app) for a small walkthrough.

 ### 1. Install the Netlify CLI